iammadab/zk/protocols/src/r1cs_gkr/readme.md

 e.g a + 2b = 5c + d.
 The constraint is satisfied if there exists values for a, b, c and d such that the LHS == RHS.

 ### Reduced Constraints
-A reduced constraint has a maximum of 3 terms
+Reduced constraints have a maximum of 3 terms usually of the form:

+TermA + TermB = TermC  or

+TermA + TermB = TermC